LinkedDataFragments/Server.js/packages/core/README.md

 * `licenseUrl`: A link to the license of the datasource. _Should be used as key in a datasource._
 * `copyright`: The copyright statement of the datasource. _Should be used as key in a datasource._
 * `homepage`: The homepage url of the datasource. _Should be used as key in a datasource._
+* `quads`: If quad patterns are supported, otherwise only triple patterns are supported.
+Defaults to `true`. _Should be used as key in a datasource._
 * `file`: The dataset file path. _Should be used as key in a memory datasource._
 * `datasourceUrl`: The dataset file URL from the baseURL. _Should be used as key in a memory datasource._